axelerant/testimonials-widget/API.md

-# API - Testimonials by Aihrus
+# API - Aihrus Testimonials

-The [Testimonials by Aihrus plugin](http://wordpress.org/plugins/testimonials-widget/) comes with its own set of actions and filters, as described below.
+The [Aihrus Testimonials plugin](http://wordpress.org/plugins/testimonials-widget/) comes with its own set of actions and filters, as described below.

 ## Actions